Raja Raja Chora: Critical reception

 The Hindu critic Sangeetha Devi Dundoo stated that: "[Raja Raja Chora] is a quirky comedy with laugh aloud segments and an emotional tale of punishment and redemption."
 She appreciated the performances of the cast, music, cinematography and editing, adding, "Hasith Goli joins the list of directors to watch out for in Telugu cinema."
 Neeshitha Nyayapati of The Times of India rated the film 3/5 and gave a more mixed review.
 While Nyayapati appreciated the screenplay and the narrative style, she felt that the run time was not justified.

 Anji Shetty in his review for Sakshi, rated 2.75/5 and appreciated the storyline and opined that the direction could have been better.
 Shetty felt that Sagar's soundtrack was passable but he appreciated the background score and cinematography.
 A reviewer from Eenadu praised the screenplay and Vishnu's performance while adding that narrative was slow in the second half.
 Prakash Pecheti of Telangana Today cited that "Raja Raja Chora’ steals the show" adding that the director Hasith Goli imagined the story from a third man's perspective.
 And the mythological tone sets the ball rolling from the word go.

 Box office

-Sakshi Post reported that the film collected a gross of ₹1.5 crore at the box office, in its opening day.
-In the first week, the film has grossed ₹7 crore at the box office.
-At the US box office, the film grossed $140,000 in the first week of its release.
+Sakshi Post reported that the film collected a gross of ₹15 million at the box office, in its opening day.
+In the first week, the film has grossed ₹70 million at the box office.
+At the US box office, the film grossed $140,000 the first week of its release.